 We are working with community members to reshape and replant boulevards in several North Minneapolis neighborhoods where ash trees have been or are being removed.
-The ash tree removal is part of a program to manage the emerald ash borer infestation (more information here and here).
+The ash tree removal is part of a program to manage the emerald ash borer infestation (more information is available from the City of Minneapolis and Hennepin County websites).
 We are engaging with residents (including renters!) to take part in this low-cost, community-focused program to turn their boulevard into a bioswale that helps prevent water pollution, provides habitat for pollinators, delivers water to the newly-planted replacement trees, and beautifies their block.

 Many boulevards are raised, hard-packed ground filled with turf grass and weeds.
 Unfortunately, rather than collecting rain water and letting it soak into the ground, most boulevards instead deflect rain water and direct it onto sidewalks and streets, where it eventually flows into a storm sewer.
 Storm sewers drain directly into our lakes and rivers, bringing pollution and trash along with the rain water.